d1msums/bank-vault-security-system/README.md

 ## Architecture

 Keypad + sensors feed into the ESP32, which handles the servo lock directly.
-The ESP32 also pushes events over HTTP to a Flask backend — that backend writes to SQLite for history and triggers the Telegram bot for real-time alerts, so notifications go out whether or not anyone's actually watching the dashboard.
+The ESP32 also pushes events over HTTP to a Flask backend, which writes to SQLite for history and triggers the Telegram bot for real-time alerts so that notifications go out whether or not anyone's actually watching the dashboard.

 ## Tech stack